MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

-This member function does not attach the device context to the `CDC` object.
+This member function doesn't attach the device context to the `CDC` object.
 Only the output device context is attached to a `CDC` object.

 ## <a name="setbkcolor"></a> `CDC::SetBkColor`